-These procedures may include carotid artery stenting, in which Dr. Farkas places stents, tiny tubes, in your arteries to improve blood flow and strengthen the artery walls.
-He places the stents by inserting a small catheter into an artery in your groin and guiding the stents up to your carotid arteries.
+These procedures may include carotid artery stenting, in which they place stents (tiny tubes) in your arteries to improve blood flow and strengthen the artery walls.
+They place the stents by inserting a small catheter into an artery in your groin and guiding the stents up to your carotid arteries.

 The stent is permanent, and the catheter is removed.
-He may also use a Mo.Ma. device during the placing of the stent.
+Your doctor may also use a Mo.Ma.™ device during the placing of the stent.

-The FDA-cleared Mo.Ma.™ device reduces arterial debris during the carotid artery stenting procedure.
-When Dr. Farkas or one of his colleagues is situating the stents, debris from inside your artery can break off and travel to your brain.
+The FDA-cleared Mo.Ma. device reduces arterial debris during the carotid artery stenting procedure.
+When your doctor at Interventional Neuro Associates is situating the stents, debris from inside your artery can break off and travel to your brain.
 To prevent this from happening, the Mo.Ma. device reduces the debris and collects any that may be released.